dionysus/grades_calculator/README.md

 Then without any set goals, we will simply need to achieve 90% in every item.

-But let's say that since `weekly preps` are free marks, and `assignments` we can work hard on, these are manually set (using the `()` brackets to denote this), then we can see the goals of the remaining.
+But let's say that we set our course goal to 85%.
+Also, `weekly preps` are free marks, and `assignments` we can work hard on, these are manually set (using the `()` brackets to denote this), then we can see the goals of the remaining.

 ```
                     WEIGHT %    GOAL %